Skeleton550/DargonsAndDungins/source/content/Vecna Eve of Ruin/Public/Characters/Eldon Keyward.md

 ---
 Eldon Keyward is a highly knowledgeable scholar who specialises in the Outer Planes

 Glimmer rescued Eldon from his imprisonment in ritual room by picking the cages lock that was hanging from the ceiling.
-He is injured from the fall and the incoming attack from [[Vecna]] and is shunted into the Shadowfell with the players.
+He is injured from the fall and the incoming attack from [[Vecna]] and is shunted into the [[Evernight (Shadowfell)|Shadowfell]] with the players.

 ![[EldonKeyward.png]]